Alumni Community Frequently Asked Questions

 • Act as a positive representative and chief ambassador for the UI.

-• Establish an affinity group board of at least four people to help guide the mission and decisions when necessary.
+• Establish an alumni community board of at least four people to help guide the mission and decisions when necessary.

 • Serve as an active participant in regular board meetings providing positive leadership and direction to the group’s board.